-Only it’s not quite as simple as that because Odie’s on board too, and we know that spells trouble and strife.
+Only it’s not quite as simple as that because Odie’s onboard too, and we know that spells trouble and strife.
 You’ll spot him gliding down the slope alongside you on an upturned dustbin lid, devouring your precious food parcels as he descends.
 There’s no need to look so disgusted; you dreamt him into the cast so you only have yourself to blame.

 You’re not at your most agile twisting and turning to avoid logs, tree stumps and rocks so are best advised to attempt to jump over them, under your own steam, or using the ramps provided as a launchpad.
 Braving the final mega-ramp and leaping from the edge (sorry, I said it out of context!) at precisely the right meowment is mandatory in order to propel yourself into the next stage.
 How else do you intend to crash land through the roof of the lasagna factory?
 Duh!
 This isn’t Inception you know.

 This micro half-event is designed to test your joystick-waggling prowess.
 The faster you waggle, the more lasagna you gorge on and the greater your energy reserves will be for the subsequent challenge.
 Long before your wrist disintegrates, Odie puts in an appearance to signal it’s “time for dessert”, blowing out the furnace’s flames to spoil your feast, or rather advance it to the next level.
-In other words we’re off to the chocolate factory.
+In other words, we’re off to the chocolate factory.
 Who dreamt up these stages, some kind of food-obsessed pet with a bottomless pit for a stomach?
 Oh right, almost forgot.
 Silly me.

-There you must clamber over conveyer belts, up and down fireman’s poles, in and out of lifts, and across escalators, tweaking valves to massage the flow of molten chocolate to feed mechanical chickens… just like real life.
+There you must clamber over conveyor belts, up and down fireman’s poles, in and out of lifts, and across escalators, tweaking valves to massage the flow of molten chocolate to feed mechanical chickens… just like real life.
 Wow, this is practically a food production simulator.
 I hope you’re taking notes.